Active Substance: belimumab

 Benlysta treatment should only be started and supervised by a doctor who has experience in the diagnosis and treatment of SLE.

-Benlysta is given as an infusion into a vein over a one-hour period.
+Benlysta is given as an infusion (drip) into a vein over one hour.
 The recommended dose is 10 mg per kilogram body weight.
 The first three doses are given at two-week intervals.
 After this, Benlysta is given once every four weeks.

 How does Benlysta work?

-SLE is a disease in which the immune system (the body’s natural defences) attacks the cells and tissues of the patient, causing inflammation and organ damage.
-It can affect almost any organ in the body, and is thought to involve a type of white blood cell called B lymphocytes.
-Usually, B lymphocytes produce antibodies which are proteins that help to fight infections.
-In SLE, some of these antibodies attack the body’s own cells and organs instead (auto-antibodies).
+SLE is a disease in which the immune system (the body’s natural defences) attacks cells and tissues of the patient, causing inflammation and organ damage.
+SLE can affect almost any organ in the body, and is thought to involve a type of white blood cell called B lymphocytes.
+Usually, B lymphocytes produce antibodies which help to fight infections.
+In SLE, some of these antibodies attack the body’s own cells and organs instead (autoantibodies).

 The active substance in Benlysta, belimumab, is a monoclonal antibody.
-A monoclonal antibody is an antibody that has been designed to recognise and attach to a specific structure (called an antigen) that is found in the body.
+A monoclonal antibody is an antibody that has been designed to recognise and attach to a specific structure (called an antigen).
 Belimumab has been designed to attach to and block a protein called BLyS which helps B lymphocytes to live longer.
 By blocking the action of BLyS, belimumab reduces the life span of B lymphocytes, thereby reducing the inflammation and organ damage that occur in SLE.

 How has Benlysta been studied?